 The farm must do pretty well in peak season, but as I’ll highlight in this article, they could be doing much better.
-As I chased my kids around, I observed 3 common marketing mistakes that are hurting sales on the farm.
+As I chased my kids around, I observed 3 common marketing mistakes that were hurting sales on the farm.
 Don’t worry, this article is not specific to farming.
 In fact, the 3 mistakes I’m going to highlight are the same 3 we tend to find when conducting SEO audits for our clients.
 I know that sounds a bit odd, but trust me, you’ll learn how to improve your SEO from my adventures in a pumpkin patch. :)

 Confusing Layout & No Map

 The first mistake was the most frustrating for me as the consumer.
 Unless you’ve been to the farm before, there is very little chance you’ll be able to figure out where to go to do anything.
-That’s because there is no map and the few signs they posted are too small to read until you’re a few feet away from them.
+That’s because there is no map and the few signs they posted were too small to read until you’re a few feet away from them.

 That left my family with the only option to aimlessly walk around to create our own mental map of the farm.
 To this day, I’m not confident we saw everything, but I do know we did not see the local wine stand until it was too late to make a purchase.
 That’s at least one lost sale right there.

 Now let’s turn our attention to your website.
 Are you making this same mistake?
 Is it crystal clear to a new visitor where to go to find your products or services?

 Here’s the thing, we all think our own websites are easy to use because we use our websites without even thinking.
 The secret is to find someone who has never used your website before and doesn’t know your business.
 Have that person use your website and provide honest feedback about usability.